How do I create a group assignment in Bongo?

 Bongo

-Choose which tools you want your students to have access to for their submissions
+Choose which tools you want your students to use for their submissions

 Bongo